SenselessTaste/ChatGPT_Python_integration/README.md

         PS C:\Users\Ivor-Virtual\Documents\GitHub\ChatGPT_Python_integration> pip install -r requirements.txt

-    In this way openai library is installed, so there is no need for > pip install openai
+    This way openai library is installed, so there is no need for > pip install openai